Top 12 PPC Competitor Research Tools for Google Ads (2026) | Boost ROI

 • A landing page with stronger proof elements above the fold

-• A separate campaign for high-intent terms with tighter, more focused ad messaging
+• A separate campaign for high-intent keywords with tighter, more focused ad messaging

 Step 7: Make It a Monthly Habit